huggingface/blog/time-series-transformers.md

     sMAPE: 0.03391660676428044
 ```

-We can also plot the individual metrics of each time series in the dataset:
+We can also plot the individual metrics of each time series in the dataset and observe that a handful of time series contribute a lot to the final test metric:

 ```python
 plt.scatter(mase_metrics, smape_metrics, alpha=0.3)